 4. Bringing novel ideas such as peer reviews for enhancing collaboration and knowledge sharing amongst the Member States

-5. Covering a larger share of the economy and society by including more sectors which means that more entities are obliged to take measures in order to increase their level of cybersecurity.
+5. Covering a larger share of the economy and society by including more sectors means that more entities are obliged to take measures in order to increase their level of cybersecurity.

 The Cybersecurity Act and the ENISA Framework

-The Cybersecurity Act which came into effect as of December 2018 aimed to establish a certification framework for information and communication technology (ICT) products, services, and processes, including those in the railway industry.
+The Cybersecurity Act which came into effect in December 2018 aimed to establish a certification framework for information and communication technology (ICT) products, services, and processes, including those in the railway industry.
 ICT systems used in the railway industry will be subject to the European cybersecurity certification framework, which is currently under development by the European Union Agency for Cybersecurity (ENISA).
 The framework will define the criteria and requirements that ICT systems must meet to be certified as secure and trustworthy.

 It is worth noting that companies failing to comply with the EU’s cybersecurity regulations for railways may face significant fines and other penalties.
 Beyond the safety and operational consequences, railways’ compliance with cybersecurity regulations must be realized via a proactive approach.